matrix-org/matrix-spec-proposals/proposals/4033-event-thread-and-order.md

 - [x] Mention no need for the words Stream Order to be included
 - [x] Mention server-side calculation of unreadness
 - [x] Acknowledge patrick and others
-- [ ] Make it robust to redactions by always considering redacted messages read
+- [x] Make it robust to redactions by always considering redacted messages read
 - [x] Remove thread roots from the thread
 - [x] ~~Move ordering into unsigned (maybe thread id too?)~~ No - unsigned is frowned upon
 - [ ] Events can never have the same stream order
-- [ ] Reword to some generic order instead of stream order?
+- [x] Reword to some generic order instead of stream order?
 - [x] Can't do m.is_thread_root because we don't know until a child exists
 - [ ] Example of inconsistent Sync Order:
 - [ ]   I guess that happens if one is doing an incremental sync and one is doing an initial sync and the event in question is the latest event by stream order but a much earlier event by topo order?
 - [ ] Explicitly say we should update the spec wording around what we mean by read-up-to
-- [ ] Consider the thread root not being in the thread.
+- [x] Consider the thread root not being in the thread.
 Would need to think about whether it matters if the thread root is somehow later than a thread message in Stream Order.
-- [ ] m.thread_id should be preserved through a redaction.
-Note that this will need a new room version Would moving into unsigned prevent this?
+- [ ] Be really clear on the JSON changes, and the semantics changes
+- [ ] Suggest that `ts` in receipts might be redundant?

 We argue that we have made it unnecessarily hard for clients and servers to decide whether a message is read or unread, and we can solve this problem by